meet-projects/Y1-Summer-Labs/07. Dictionaries Lab/README.md

 ### 3) Instagram Post

-You are an engineer at **Instagram**, and your job is to organize the instagram post structure.
+You are a software engineer at **Instagram**, and your job is to organize the instagram post structure.
 We want to store them in a dictionary!

 1. *Define* a new dictionary, call it `instagram_post`, It should have the following keys:
     **Key** | **Value**